CodeFromAnywhere/react-with-native/modules/asset-functions-js/README.md

 NB: we also need to convert the file itself in case of mp3

-## 📄 getReferencedAssetApiUrl (exported const)

 ## 📄 getTypeFromRelativePath (exported const)

 ## 📄 readableSize (exported const)

 ## 📄 removeTokenIfPresent (exported const)

-## 📄 tokenPrefix (exported const)

-NB: any filename should not be expected to enter this as part of its name.
-Otherwise it breaks the code and the filename will be changed to the thing before this string.

-NB: don't put any things inhere that are different, slugified, as the name will be slugified!